Kotlin/kotlinx.collections.immutable/README.md

 ## Building from source

-To initialize submodules after checkout, use the following commands:

-    git submodule init
-    git submodule update

-Then you can build and install artifacts to maven local with:
+You can build and install artifacts to maven local with:

     gradlew build install